NCAR/DART/docs/pages/Getting_Started.md

 feature with an appropriate name for your project, and when you are finished with your changes you can **commit** them to your fork.
-After testing locally on your machine, you can push them to your fork. *At this point, everyone can see your changes on your fork.* When you are ready to begin the conversation about merging your work into the original project (called the DART repository master), you can create a **pull request**, which will show your changes.
+After testing locally on your machine, you can push them to your fork. *At this point, everyone can see the changes you made on your fork.* When you are ready to begin the conversation about merging your work into the original project (called the DART repository master), you can create a **pull request**, which will show your changes.
 After reviewing and testing your changes, the pull request will be addressed appropriately by the DART development team.

 <span id="privateWorkflow" class="anchor"></span> [](#privateWorkflow)